PE and Sport Premium 2017-2018

 Additional PE and Sport activities

-- Focus upon physical activity for all with a ‘before school’ family fitness club and walk on Wednesday initiative.
+- Focus upon physical activity for all with a ‘before school walk a mile a day’ fitness club to improve overall fitness of the children and parents.

 - Run intra-school house competitions in a range of sports and activities including Athletics (summer term) to be held at Bede North to make full use of facilities

-- Rugby, hockey (autumn term) and Netball (spring term).
+- Rugby, football and netball (autumn term) and hockey and athletics (spring term).

-- Fixtures to be arranged in Hockey and Rugby with schools beyond local area.
+- Fixtures to be arranged in Hockey and Rugby with schools beyond local area, including Dame Allan’s, Newcastle School for Boys, Newcastle School for Girls and Marden Bridge.

 - Under 11 Tennis tournaments.